 As previously said, the most part (more than 70%) of Pinterest users are women.
-I hate to sound sexist but, anyway, women and men have different buying preferences and perception of social media marketing tricks.
+I hate to sound sexist, but women and men have different buying preferences and perceptions of social media marketing.

-So even if you sell male-oriented products, you will need to tailor your pin descriptions to the dominant audience.
+Even if you sell male-oriented products, you will need to tailor your Pin descriptions to the dominant audience.

-The message would be much more useful if you changed it this way: “Do you want your boyfriend look stylish this spring?”.
+“Do you want your boyfriend to look stylish this spring?”.

-Heads up!
-Hashtags do not function the same on Pinterest as they do on Instagram.
-You may be tempted to add hashtags in your profile bio or your board description, but please don’t do that.
-Pinterest hashtags only work in pin descriptions.
+You may be tempted to add hashtags in your profile bio or your board description.
+Please don’t do that.
+Pinterest hashtags only work for Pin descriptions.

-Using proper keywords in your post descriptions is even more critical.
-The thing is that Pinterest pins are tightly connected to the product landing page you are pinning from.
-If the product page (on your website) uses the appropriate keywords in the title and alt tags, have improved chances of being discovered.
+Using proper keywords in your Pinterest descriptions is even more critical.
+The thing is that Pinterest Pins are tightly connected to your product landing page.
+If a product page (on your website) uses the appropriate keywords in the title and alt tags, it has a better chance of being discovered on Pinterest.

-Pinterest is a public social networking service.
-It means that anyone on the web can see what images you repin, whom you follow, what products you sell.
+Pinterest is a public social networking service, which means anyone on the web can see what images you repin, whom you follow, and what products you sell.

-That’s wonderful as the more people see your products boards, the more potential sales you get to your eCommerce website.
+The more people see your product boards, the more potential sales you get to your eCommerce website.

-But what if you are planning a big launch and no one should observe the things you are preparing to sell on Pinterest?
+But what if you are preparing for a big launch and no one should observe the products you are planning to sell on Pinterest before the day X?

 When you add a picture to a secret board, it is visible only to you and a few authorized members.
 It won’t show up anywhere else on Pinterest.

-- To repost the images you like without alerting others;
+- Repost the images you like without alerting others;

-- To share something with a small group of close friends;
+- Share Pinterest posts with a small group of close friends;

-Just imagine — you have a secret hobby you’d like to conceal from your subscribers.
-Say, gardening.
-Pinterest secret boards is a perfect spot for finding gardening tips and saving them into a single place.
+Let’s say you have a secret hobby you’d like to conceal from your subscribers.
+Gardening, for example.
+Pinterest secret boards are a perfect spot for finding gardening tips and saving them in a single place.

-No one will reveal the secret truth about your hobby.
-Never.
-Ever.
-And if someday you master up your nerve to share it, you can easily convert your secret board into a public one.
+With Pinterest Secret boards, no one will ever know anything about your secret hobby.
+And if someday you master up your nerve to share it, you will be able to convert your secret board into a public one.

 It’s a button away.

-You may have already seen some excellent results after uploading your content to Pinterest.
+You may have already noticed some traffic coming to your online store from Pinterest.
 I’ve got some more good news for you.
-Using a “Promote” button will grow your eCommerce business even faster.
+Pinterest Ads will help you grow your eCommerce business even more efficiently.

-Let’s see what steps you should make to launch a promotion campaign.
-Your starting point is that red “Promote” button:
+Let’s see what steps you should take to launch a promotion campaign on Pinterest.
+Your starting point should be right here:

 When everything is set, you should hit the “Promote” button once again.
 Here you’ll have to agree with the Promoted Pins terms of service.

-Then you’ll have to add your billing details and payment information.
-That’s it.
+Note: To advertise on Pinterest, you’ll have to accept the updated Advertising Agreement and add your billing details and payment information.

-Promoted pins are usually mixed with free organic pins.
+Promoted Pins are usually mixed with organic Pins in Pinterest search results.
 That’s probably why the Pinterest feed looks so natural.
-However, if you set a pretty higher bid, your campaign is likely to be displayed in the upper part of search results.
+However, if you set a higher bid, your campaign is likely to be displayed in the upper part of search results.